 - There is one master catalog (with one catalog version) in the system which contains all products.

-- For every website, there are multiple product catalogs that contain the category trees and the product assignment to the category.
+- For every website, multiple product catalogs contain the category trees and the product assignment to the category.

 - There is a global content catalog from which the common content is distributed to country-specific catalogs.

-- Every website has its own content catalog that country editors can customize accordingly.
+- Every website has its content catalog that country editors can customize accordingly.